liborty/JCron/README.md

 - Edit the four constants in timer.js, as described above.
 - Put `<script src="JCron/timer.js"></script>` somewhere in your html  header.
 - Alternatively, use the dynamic version  `<script src="JCron/dtimer.js"></script>` and supply the four constants, plus the script to be fired up by crontab, as arguments to `settimers`.
 Change the html `<body>` tag to: `<body onload="timermod.start();">` not forgetting the punctuation!
 - Countdown clock is diplayed in `<span id="countdown"></span>` or any other tag with `id="countdown"`.
 It can be put anywhere convenient within your html page and formatted with CSS as desired.
-See an example application in [tipbot.com](https://tipbot.com/index.html).
+See an example application [AWT](https://awt-web.netlify.app/).

 #### Release Notes